-In addition to the safety tips, Cook provides advice on getting prepared for the season, safety items to remember while you're in the field and information on tracking animals and preserving their meat.
+In addition to the safety tips, Cook provides tips on getting prepared for the season, safety items to remember while you're in the field and tips on tracking animals and preserving their meat.

-Cook also provides tips for reducing conflicts with landowners and those who don't hunt:
+Cook also provides tips for reducing conflicts with homeowners and those who don't hunt:

 Extended archery areas

-If you want to hunt the Wasatch Front, Ogden, Uintah Basin or Sanpete Valley extended archery areas, please remember the following:
+If you want to hunt the Wasatch Front, Ogden, Unitah Basin or Sanpete Valley extended archery areas, please remember the following: